gurnec/btcrecover/TUTORIAL.md

 The key files have names which look like `walletname-20140407200743.key`.
 If you've created additional wallets, their `key-backup` directories will be located elsewhere and it's up to you to locate them.
 Once you have, choose the most recent `.key` file and copy it into the directory containing `btcrecover.py` for it to use.

 For more details on locating your MultiBit private key backup files, see: <https://www.multibit.org/en/help/v0.5/help_fileDescriptions.html>

+### Bitcoin Wallet for Android Spending PINs ###

+Bitcoin Wallet for Android has a *spending PIN* feature which can optionally be enabled.
+If you lose your spending PIN, you can use *btcrecover* to try to recover it.

+ 1. Open the Bitcoin Wallet app, press the menu button, and choose Safety.
+ 2. Choose *Back up wallet*.
+ 3. Type in a password to protect your wallet backup file, and press OK.
+You'll need to remember this password for later.
+ 4. Press the Archive button in the lower-right corner.
+ 4. Select a method of sharing the wallet backup file with your PC, for example you might choose Gmail or perhaps Drive.

+This wallet backup file, once saved to your PC, can be used just like any other wallet file in *btcrecover* with one important exception: when you run *btcrecover*, you **must** add the `--android-pin` option.
+When you do, *btcrecover* will ask you for your backup password (from step 3), and then it will try to recover the spending PIN.

+Because PINs usually just contain digits, your token file will usually just contain something like this (for PINs of up to 6 digits for example): `%1,6d`.
+(See the section on [Wildcards](#expanding-wildcards) for more details.)

+Note that if you don't include the `--android-pin` option, *btcrecover* will try to recover the backup password instead.

 ### GPU acceleration for Bitcoin Core, Armory, and Litecoin-Qt wallets###